Learning Visual Representations via Language-Guided Sampling: Experiments

 We conduct our experiments with a standard backbone~\cite{he2016deep} on publicly available datasets~\cite{cc3m,cc12m,desai2021redcaps}.
 To account for variation in training recipes, we retrain all methods from scratch using the same training recipe.
 We scale down experiments to a level that permits fair comparisons and replication.
 We also provide system-level comparisons in~\cref{tab:apples_to_oranges} and scaling results in~\cref{app:scaling}.

-\lsparagraph{Training details: } We use a ResNet-50 backbone and train all models using the AdamW optimizer~\cite{loshchilov2019decoupled} with a learning rate of $10^{-3}$ and a weight decay of $10^{-2}$.
+\llsparagraph{Training details:} We use a ResNet-50 backbone and train all models using the AdamW optimizer~\cite{loshchilov2019decoupled} with a learning rate of $10^{-3}$ and a weight decay of $10^{-2}$.
 We use a cosine learning scheduler~\cite{loshchilov2016sgdr} with 5000 warm-up steps.
 Models are trained using a batch size of 512 for 250k steps; this corresponds to 10.5 epochs on RedCaps.
-We use a constant number of steps to make meaningful comparisons between models trained on different datasets.
+We use a constant number of steps to permit meaningful comparisons between models trained on different datasets.

-\lsparagraph{Evaluation setup: } We evaluate all approaches using linear probe and fewshot classification on 15 classification datasets (\cref{app:evaluation_datasets}) inspired by~\cite{kornblith2019better,radford2021learning}.
+\llsparagraph{Evaluation setup:} We evaluate all approaches using linear probe and fewshot classification on 15 classification datasets inspired by~\cite{kornblith2019better,radford2021learning}.
 We use the linear probe evaluation proposed by~\cite{kornblith2019better} and learn a single linear layer using logistic regression.
-We sweep over a large range of cost values and choose the one with the highest validation performance.
-We then retrain a classifier on both train and validation split and report test performance.
+We sweep over a range of cost values and choose the value with the best validation performance.
+We retrain a classifier on both train and validation splits and report test performance.
 We also evaluate all approaches on fewshot classification to understand their generalization ability.
-Rather than train for fewshot classifier, we simply use a weighted kNN classifier on the frozen support features inspired by the findings~\cite{wang2019simpleshot}.
-Please see~\cref{app:evaluation_tasks} for more details.
+We use a weighted kNN classifier on frozen support features inspired by prior work showing its effectiveness for fewshot classification~\cite{wang2019simpleshot}.
+Please see~\Cref{app:evaluation_tasks,app:evaluation_datasets} for more details on evaluation datasets and tasks.

-\lsparagraph{Baselines: } While there has been a large number of proposed approaches to visual representation learning, one can identify several key direction that differ in the training signal and pre-text task.
-We focus our comparison to representative approaches of each key direction as this allows us to explore the impact of learning signal.
-We overview our baselines here and provide more details in~\cref{app:baselines}.
+\lsparagraph{Baselines:} While there have been many proposed visual representation learning approaches, they can be grouped into several key directions that differ in the pretext task.
+We focus our comparison on a few representative approaches to explore the impact of the learning signal.
+We overview the baselines here and provide more details in~\Cref{app:baselines}.

-The first set of approaches rely on contrastive learning.
-Contrastive approaches operate over two sets of paired source and target feature embeddings: $\bm z^{s}$ and $\bm z^{t}$.
+Many of our baselines are variants of contrastive learning as shown in~\cref{fig:method}.
+Contrastive approaches operate over paired source and target feature embeddings: $\bm z^{s}$ and $\bm z^{t}$.
 The goal is to maximize the similarity between the paired embeddings and minimize it with respect to all other embeddings.
 Given a batch size $N$ and embedding dimension $F$, $\bm z^{s}, \bm z^{t} \in \mathbb{R}^{N \times F}$.
 The contrastive loss~\cite{sohn2016improved} is: